SidRichardsQuantum/Shors_Algorithm_Simulation/README.md

 ## Algorithm Steps

-1. **Input Validation**: Takes a coprime integer $N$ and checks that it isn't even or a perfect power
+1. **Input Validation**: Takes a semiprime integer $N$ and checks that it isn't even or a perfect power
 2. **Quantum Register Setup**: Creates two qubit registers
 3. **Superposition**: Applies Hadamard gates to the first register to create quantum superposition with equal amplitudes
 4. **Modular Exponentiation**: Implements an oracle unitary matrix to entangle the registers